wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-datastax-enterprise-template.md

 			      }
 			    },

 Another important concept in resource creation is the ability to specify dependencies and precedencies between resources, as you can see in the **dependsOn** JSON array.
-In this particular template, each node will also have an attached 1 TB disk (see "dataDisks") that can be used for hosting backups and snapshots of the Apache Cassandra instance.
+In this particular template, each node will also have an attached <!-- deleted by customization 1 TB --><!-- keep by customization: begin --> 1TB <!-- keep by customization: end --> disk (see "dataDisks") that can be used for hosting backups and snapshots of the Apache Cassandra instance.

-Attached disks are formatted as part of the node preparation activities triggered by the execution of the dsenode.sh script file.
-In the next example, the first row of that script invokes another script.
+Attached disks are formatted as part of the node preparation activities triggered by the execution of the <!-- deleted by customization dsenode.sh --><!-- keep by customization: begin --> **dsenode.sh** <!-- keep by customization: end --> script file. <!-- deleted by customization In the next example, the --><!-- keep by customization: begin --> The <!-- keep by customization: end --> first row of that script invokes another script <!-- deleted by customization. --><!-- keep by customization: begin -->: <!-- keep by customization: end -->

 	bash vm-disk-utils-0.1.sh

-vm-disk-utils-0.1.sh is part of the shared_scripts\ubuntu folder in the azure-quickstart-tempates github repo, and contains very useful functions for disk mounting, formatting, and striping.
+vm-disk-utils-0.1.sh is part of the <!-- deleted by customization shared_scripts\ubuntu --><!-- keep by customization: begin --> **shared_scripts\ubuntu** <!-- keep by customization: end --> folder in the azure-quickstart-tempates github repo, and contains very useful functions for disk mounting, formatting, and striping.
 These functions can be used in all templates in the repo.

 Another interesting fragment to explore is the one related to CustomScriptForLinux VM extensions.
 These are installed as a separate type of resource, with a dependency on each cluster node (and the OpsCenter instance).
-They leverage the same resource looping mechanism described for virtual machines.
+They leverage the same resource looping mechanism described for virtual machines <!-- deleted by customization. --><!-- keep by customization: begin -->: <!-- keep by customization: end -->

 	{
 	"type": "Microsoft.Compute/virtualMachines/extensions",